Any prepper worth their salt will have as one of their most prized possessions their survival knife, whatever form that takes.

 Once you made a hole about half an inch wide, you’ve got two choices: you can either continue to pierce holes one next to the other in the same manner or you can hold the can firmly with one hand and begin to enlarge the existing hole by cutting it like you would cut bread.

 To Start a Fire

-To Poke Things
+To Poke and Probe Things

 If you want to find out of something is dead or alive, give it a poke or two with your trustworthy knife.

 Hunting with only a knife requires a lot of skill and practice, but can absolutely be done.
 Plus, you need to know the kind of game you’re going to be targeting.